This page in brief

 The variations

-I have found it difficult to get clear consistent information on this matter, and there is some difference in the answers given by different ‘experts’.
+There are about 138,000 words in the Greek New Testament, but I have found it difficult to get clear consistent information on the number of variations.
+There is a big difference in the answers given by different ‘experts’, and more than one way to do the calculation.
 But here is the best information I can find.

 Number